-Almond flour vanilla cake pops are a fun dessert that have a soft inside and firm outer shell!
-Baby spinach gives the green cake pops their gorgeous color while honey is used as the sweetener of choice!
-These gluten free cake pops are SCD and Paleo friendly.
-They are grain free, dairy free, and refined sugar free.
+Gluten free vanilla cake pops are a fun dessert that have a soft inside and firm outer shell!
+Baby spinach gives the green cake pops their gorgeous color while honey is used as the sweetener!
+These healthy cake pops are also SCD, Paleo, grain free, dairy free, and refined sugar free.

-If you have kids, this is the PERFECT dessert to have them help you with!
+This recipe would be perfect to serve for St. Patrick's Day, Easter, or even Christmas.
+If you have kids, this is such a fun recipe to have them help you with!

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com